Do Go On - 539 - The Piddler on the Roof (and Other Tales of Criminal Mischief)

 Everyone's okay in this scenario.

-No, as an animal lover, he doesn't know which one to take him?
+No, as an animal lover, he doesn't know which one to do it?

 I don't know which one to steal.